ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 [XPath].

-JSONPath was intended as a light-weight companion to JSON implementations in languages such as PHP and JavaScript, so instead of defining its own expression language, like XPath did, JSONPath delegated to the implementation language.
+JSONPath was intended as a light-weight companion to JSON implementations in programming languages such as PHP and JavaScript, so instead of defining its own expression language, like XPath did, JSONPath delegated parts of a query to the underlying programming language engine, e.g., JavaScript's `eval()` function.
-As JSONPath was implemented in more languages, JSONPath expressions became decreasingly portable.
+As JSONPath was implemented in more programming languages, JSONPath expressions became decreasingly portable.

-This document aims to remove language dependencies and serve as a common JSONPath specification that can be used across languages.
-Obviously, this means that backwards compatibility could not always be achieved; a design principle of this document is to go with a "consensus" between implementations even if it is rough, as long as that does not jeopardize the objective of obtaining a usable, stable JSON query language.
+This document aims to remove programming language dependencies and serve as a common JSONPath specification that can be used across programming languages and platforms.
+This means that backwards compatibility is not always achieved; a design principle of this document is to go with a "consensus" between implementations even if it is rough, as long as that does not jeopardize the objective of obtaining a usable, stable JSON query language.